 It was particularly fortunate that you were supporting him as, in the very last leg, it transpired that he could claim asylum based on his ethnicity but his solicitors dropped all of their legal aid clients.
 Legal Aid is just too underfunded to be worthwhile for commercial firms.
 His wonderful barrister, Ubah Dirie, agreed to take on the case pro bono, if Abdul could gather the additional evidence he needed.
 We needed a solicitor to take witness statements and formally instruct Ubah.
 His original advocate agreed to do that work pro bono (I am still grateful).
 Abdul also needed an expert witness to refute the absurd claim that Abdul was lying about his identity.
 Following Ubah’s lead we approached the star cheese.
 It took the cheese about 5 minutes to establish what is obvious to anyone who meets Abdul, namely that, although, by his own estimation, he is no angel, he is extremely truthful.
 The expert was so outraged by the Home Office’s behaviour that he took on the case for free and even put back a hospital appointment to show up in court.

-The stability and money that you provided meant that Abdul could gather witnesses, pay transport costs and undertake all the other activities needed to win his case.
+The stability and money that our supporters provided meant that Abdul could gather witnesses, pay transport costs and undertake all the other activities needed to win his case.
 It should never have come to this.
 Abdul comes from a country with regime so violent that simply by being born he faced serious risks.
 He should have been welcomed and supported to start life again here.
 Instead, because he didn’t know how to twist himself through elaborate and tiny loops, a tortuous logic was used to ‘prove’ that he was a liar.
 How has it come to this?

 As an addendum, I was speaking to Abdul last night.
 He takes a different view.
 He says, “7 years is too much, but, let’s be honest, Jac, when I think about my case, it’s a blessing.
 Let’s be honest, I wasn’t invited here.
 I came here illegally.
 They didn’t have to give me it [Leave to Remain]”.
 Make of that what you will.